How to Rent Your Home for Movies

 The Way Back movie filmed at our home

-In December of 2018, we filmed a Ben Affleck movie at our home called The Way Back.
+In December 2018, we filmed a Ben Affleck movie at our home called The Way Back.
 It was released on March 6, 2020.
-The photo above was filmed upstairs in our home!
-And it’s on pay per view if you want to see it.
-The scene filmed in our home actually appears in the first five minutes of the movie.
+The photo above was filmed upstairs in our house!
+The movie can be seen here.
+The scene filmed in our home appears in the first five minutes.

 This scene in the movie is Ben arriving at our home.